helrond/clbsj.org/_posts/2021-07-15-healing-haunted-histories.md

 image_filename: healing-haunted-histories.jpg
 ---
-On July 15, 2021, CLBSJ will welcome Elaine Enns and Ched Myers for a discussion of their newest book, Healing Haunted Histories: A Settler Discipleship of Decolonization.
+On July 15, 2021, CLBSJ will welcome Elaine Enns and Ched Myers for a discussion of their newest book, _Healing Haunted Histories: A Settler Discipleship of Decolonization_.
 They will be joined by Maria De Freece Lawrence (Lenape), founding Board Member of the Sweetwater Cultural Center, an indigenous-led organization that is featured in Ched and Elaine’s book as an example of indigenous-settler solidarity.